Can pets eat Raw Bread Dough?

 Description

-Raw bread dough is unbaked yeast dough that continues fermenting and expanding while it proofs.
-It is often left in bowls, pans, or on trays on warm counters before baking.
-This makes accidental pet access possible during prep.
+Raw bread dough is unbaked yeast dough that continues fermenting and expanding while proofing.
+Often left in bowls, pans, or trays on warm counters during prep.

 Refrigerated doughs and thawing frozen dough can be just as hazardous once fermentation resumes.
-Canned biscuit and roll dough should also be treated as unsafe around pets.
+Canned biscuit and roll dough should also be treated as unsafe.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.